Data loss prevention software

-The terms "data loss" and "data leak" are related and are often used interchangeably.
-Data loss incidents turn into data leak incidents in cases where media containing sensitive information are lost and subsequently acquired by an unauthorized party.
+Data loss incidents (unauthorized disclosure or deletion of sensitive data) may turn into data leak incidents (data breaches) when media containing sensitive information are lost and then acquired by an unauthorized party, including via data theft.
 However, a data leak is possible without losing the data on the originating side.
+There are limitations to the effectiveness of DLP systems in reducing risk of data loss.

-Other terms associated with data leakage prevention are information leak detection and prevention (ILDP), information leak prevention (ILP), content monitoring and filtering (CMF), information protection and control (IPC) and extrusion prevention system (EPS), as opposed to intrusion prevention system.
+Other terms associated with data leakage prevention include information leak detection and prevention (ILDP), information leak prevention (ILP), content monitoring and filtering (CMF), information protection and control (IPC), and extrusion prevention system (EPS), as opposed to an intrusion prevention system.

 Categories

-The technological means employed for dealing with data leakage incidents can be divided into categories: standard security measures, advanced/intelligent security measures, access control and encryption and designated DLP systems, although only the latter category are currently thought of as DLP today.
-Common DLP methods for spotting malicious or otherwise unwanted activity and responding to it mechanically are automatic detection and response.
-Most DLP systems rely on predefined rules to identify and categorize sensitive information, which in turn helps system administrators zero in on vulnerable spots.
-After that, some areas could have extra safeguards installed.
+Technological means for prevention data loss include standard security measures, advanced/intelligent security measures, access control and encryption, and content-aware DLP systems, although only the latter category is typically referred to as DLP.
+Most DLP systems rely on predefined rules to identify and categorize sensitive information.